 "'And the spirit of God hovered over the face of the waters.'
 This phrase from Genesis 1:2 alludes to the spirit of the Messiah, because Isaiah 11:2 says, 'And the spirit of Adonai will rest upon him' [that is, upon the 'shoot of Jesse', which is a name for the Messiah]."
 (Genesis Rabbah 2:4; cited in Stern 670)

-12― So then, brethren, we: double emphasis, disciples of Yeshua and members of the congregation with whom Paul shares a common bond. are under obligation: Grk. opheiletēs, one who owes a moral debt, a debtor (Rienecker).
+brethren, we: double emphasis, disciples of Yeshua are under obligation: Grk. opheiletēs, one who owes a moral debt, a debtor (Rienecker).
 Shulam points out that the verb opheilō corresponds to "service" of a bond-servant (1:1) and being bound to a master (6:2ff). not…to live according to the flesh: Paul introduces his fourth word picture of human nature apart from God.
 After the walking, developing the mind-set, moving into a place of residence, one makes a life there.
 Paul personifies "flesh," functioning as a master in contrast to the Spirit in the next verse.
 So, we, as faithful disciples have an obligation both to others (cf. Matt 6:12; Rom 13:8; 15:27; Phm 1:19) and to God (1Jn 4:19).

 leading to fear again: Paul equates slavery with fear and he implies that to serve God out of fear would make one no better than a slave.
 There were Jews who followed their religion because of concern for God's retribution.
-Among the seven types of hypocritical Pharisees described in the Mishnah (Avot 5:9; Soṭah 22b), one was noted for serving out of fear, not a proper motivation for learning Torah.
+Among the seven types of Pharisees described in the Mishnah, two were positive--"the God-fearing Pharisee," after the manner of Job and "the God-loving Pharisee," after the manner of Abraham (Avot 5:9; Soṭah 22b).
 The message of Paul, the Pharisee, is that God is not looking for servants who fear him, but sons who love him.

 Such a process is unknown to both biblical and Talmudic law.
 However, the Torah does have the requirement of Levirate Marriage by which a man is enjoined to marry his brother's widow in order to give him a male heir (Deut 25:5-6).
 Also, the Tanakh records a number of individuals who exercised a surrogate ("legal") parental role: Sarah for Ishmael (Gen 16:2), Rachel for the children of Bilhah (Gen 30:1-8), Leah for the children of Zilpah (Gen 30:9-13), Pharaoh's daughter for Moses (Ex 2:5-10; 1Chr 4:18), Elijah for Elisha (1Kgs 19:19-21; 2Kgs 2:12), and Mordecai for Esther (Esth 2:7).
 Jews strongly felt that the man and woman who bring up a child, and more especially those who teach the child virtue and the fear of God, should be honored as parents (Sanh.
 19b).
 Moreover, in rabbinic thought the welcoming of a proselyte into Israel was akin to adoption.
 (See the JVL article Adoption.)